edinatankovic/MIDS-251/HW9/README.md

 ### Submission: Assignment questions answered:

 Please submit the nohup.out file along with screenshots of your Tensorboard indicating training progress (Blue score, eval loss) over time.
+## The Graphs:

 Also, answer the following (simple) questions:
 * How long does it take to complete the training run? (hint: this session is on distributed training, so it *will* take a while)
 * Do you think your model is fully trained?
 How can you tell?
 * Were you overfitting?